 This was expected, but it was still a shock to realize how expensive everything actually was here.
 Being from Vancouver, I wasn’t used to living in a cheap place, but I couldn’t believe how much it was to just live here.
 I did get used to it eventually.

 We had a couple things happen to us where we ended up dealing with some very passive aggressive and simply not nice people.
 These situations were most likely unique to us and were only our experience, and honestly probably most of the reason we ended up leaving.
 We both did meet some very, very nice and helpful people, and for the most part, everyone was really friendly.

-As for our living situation, it was never a secret that I didn’t want to share an apartment with someone, but I can leave this country very confident that no one will ever live with me again, unless it’s a boyfriend or has four legs and fur.
+As for our living situation, it was never a secret that I didn’t want to share an apartment with someone, but I can leave this country very confident that I won’t ever have a roommate again.
 What we didn’t know about Norway was that most places require a five month deposit, plus the first month rent.
 This is why we ended up with a roommate, we weren’t prepared to drop five grand on a deposit two weeks into moving.
-There were a lot of cat friends in the neighbourhood, though.
+There were a lot of cat friends in the neighbourhood though.